Purple Mountain Observatory: History

 The Purple Mountain Observatory was established in 1934 funded by the Nationalist Government of the Republic of China and administered by Academia Sinica.
 The longtime director of the observatory from 1950 to 1984 was Chinese astronomer Zhang Yuzhe.
 By the late 1980s, increasing light pollution in Nanjing meant Purple Mountain was no longer viable as a working observatory.
 It has since shifted its focus to public education, with much of the actual scientific work being carried out in its five branch observatories located at Qinghai (in Delingha), Ganyu, Xuyi, Honghe (in Jiamusi), and Qingdao.

 The Minor Planet Center credits the observatory with the discovery of 149 minor planets between 1955 and 1983, while the observatory's PMO NEO Survey Program is credited with more than 600 discoveries between 2006 and 2013.

+In August 2026, it was reported that the New Zealand Security Intelligence Service disrupted a plan by Purple Mountain Observatory to install ground-based space infrastructure in New Zealand that could collect intelligence of military value.